naturalis/brassica-genes/doc/SnpEff_Documentation.md

 Follow these simple steps (just a double click on a ZIP file) and you can start using SnpEff.

  #### Usage
 SnpEff requires a database for the annotation step.
 The user can choose to use a built-in database or to create their own database by following a few steps.
 The last case can be useful when using an organism which is not currently supported.
-If you want to know whether you need to built your own database or if the database you need is supported by SnpEff, just type in the following database command:
+If you want to know whether you need to built your own database or if the database you need is supported by SnpEff, just type in the following database command[1]:

 $ java -jar snpEff.jar databases | less

 This will show the name of the database and some info about it.

-- Building own database -
+When the database is not available, you can build your own database (from reference genome files) with the next commandline:
+$ java -jar snpEff.jar build -gff3 -v own_data

  #### Input